supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 1. For the alerts that grabbed your attention, perform the following actions:

-    - Select the alert, information about the alert should appear.
+    - Select any one alert from the list , information about the alert should appear.
 Select **View full details**.

     - Review and read the **Alert details** tab.